Unlikely intersections in the Torelli locus and the G-functions method: Introduction

-\textbf{Main result:} Our main result is the following theorem.
+Our main result, using the above notation, is the following theorem.

 \begin{theorem} Let $S'$, $s_0$, and $f:X\rightarrow S$ be as above and all defined over a number field $K$.
-We assume that the dimension $n$ of the fibers is odd, that the Hodge conjecture holds, and that a good arithmetic model, in the sense of \ref{section:canmodels}, exists for the morphism $f$ over $\mathcal{O}_K$.
+We assume that the dimension $n$ of the fibers is odd and that the Hodge conjecture holds for the endomorphisms of Hodge structures of the fibers of $f$.

 For the variation whose sheaf of flat sections is given by $\V:=R^nf^{an}_{*}\Q_{X^{an}_{\C}}$ we assume the following hold true:\begin{enumerate} \item the generic special Mumford-Tate group of the variation is $Sp(\mu,\Q)$, where $\mu=\dim_{\Q} \V_z$ for any $z\in S^{an}$, and \item $h\geq 2$. \end{enumerate}